This tutorial is part of our FREE WordPress Management training and WordPress Troubleshooting tutorial series.

 Corrupted WordPress File

-If the error has to do with a corrupted WordPress file on your server, you may be able to fix the issue by re-uploading your WordPress installation files …
+If the error has to do with a corrupted WordPress file on your server, you may be able to fix the problem by re-uploading your WordPress installation files …

 (WordPress installation files)